Learn about taxes pertaining to transfers of electricity assets.

 In 2015, Ontario introduced time‑limited relief on taxes pertaining to transfers of electricity assets for all Municipal Electricity Utilities (MEUs), including transfers to the private sector, effective January 1, 2016.

-Before January 1, 2016, MEUs were subject to a transfer tax of 33 per cent on the fair market value of the electricity assets sold to the private sector, less any payments in lieu of taxes (PILs) or Ontario Corporate Income Tax (CIT) paid up to the time of the transfer.
+Before January 1, 2016, MEUs were subject to a transfer tax of 33% on the fair market value of the electricity assets sold to the private sector, less any payments in lieu of taxes (PILs) or Ontario Corporate Income Tax (CIT) paid up to the time of the transfer.

 The time‑limited relief on transfer tax began January 1, 2016 and will end December 31, 2022:

-- reduces the transfer tax rate from 33 to 22 per cent, and
+- reduces the transfer tax rate from 33 to 22%

 These rules were effective January 1, 2016 until December 31, 2018 and will be extended and remain in effect until December 31, 2022 for any MEU with a related Merger, Acquisition, Amalgamation and Divestiture application before the Ontario Energy Board (OEB) before January 1, 2023, and a written agreement completed before January 1, 2023, provided the agreement is not materially changed thereafter.